cyber-university-of-KOREA/Github_rules/README.md

 - If you upload content or unnecessary materials that are not related to your studies, they may be deleted without warning.

-- If you have any questions about the use of GitHub, you can contact the department's management.
+- "If you have any questions about using GitHub, you can contact the GitHub team of the Department of Software Engineering for assistance."

 - The following are the BRENCH generation rules